umbralcalc/umbralcalc.github.io/_posts/dexetera.md

 ---
-title: Serving interactive simulations through a static web application
+title: Serving a wide array of interactive simulations through a static web application
 author: Hardwick, Robert J
 date: [WIP]
 concept: To outline the design of a static web application which enables pure Python programmers to interact with stochadex simulations and visualise their outputs.
 In order to illustrate the flexibility in interactive user experience and simulation type supported by the stochadex engine, we then define some archetype simulation components which apply to a wide variety of real-world problems.
 We demonstrate how these archetypes can be used to simulate everything from sports matches and spatial disease spread to traffic networks, or even supply chain logistics.
 With these examples (and many others) in mind, we also consider the typical action state spaces and partial observability concerns in each case.